drkrillo/docs/creator/sdk7/publishing/publishing.md

 }
 ```

-The **name** specified in the `scene.json` can be either a Decentraland NAME or an ENS Domain and must be owned by the wallet signing the deployment (or by any wallet that has been given permission explicitly via Access Control Lists (ACL), as explained below).
+The **name** specified in the `scene.json` can be either a Decentraland NAME or an ENS Domain.
+It must be owned by the wallet signing the deployment, or by any wallet that has been given permission via Access Control Lists (ACL).

 Keep the following in mind: